mxpiotrowski/corcon-glossary/concept.md

 can be understood as a mental [[20220616094637]] representation *Wikipedia*

-"A concept has become scientific according to the proportion to which it has become technical, to which it is accompanied by a technique of realization” (Bachelard [1938] 1969, p.
-61). [@Rheinberger2005, 320-321]
+> “A concept has become scientific according to the proportion to which it has become technical, to which it is accompanied by a technique of realization” (Bachelard [1938] 1969, p.
+61).”
+—@Rheinberger2005 [320-321]

-"In The Formation of the Scientiac Spirit, Bachelard formulates quite expressly: “In order to accommodate new experimental proofs, one must . . . deform the primitive concepts.
+> In *The Formation of the Scientific Spirit*, Bachelard formulates quite expressly: “In order to accommodate new experimental proofs, one must … deform the primitive concepts.
 One must not only study the conditions of application of these concepts, but one must incorporate the conditions of application of a concept into the very meaning of the concept itself” (Bachelard [1938] 1969, p.
-61). [@Rheinberger2005, 324]
+61).
+—@Rheinberger2005 [324]

 Notes on etymology:
 https://en.wiktionary.org/wiki/conceptus#Latin